julius-gwee/tp/docs/UserGuide.md

 * If no `[TAG]` specified, candidate is created with no tags by default.
 * `[TAG]` has to be created using [tag commands](#commands-for-managing-tags--) before adding to candidates.
 * Candidate is created with date added as current date and rating as `UNRATED`.
-* Names should only contain letters (including accented characters), numbers, spaces, apostrophes, '@', hyphens, may include 's/o' or 'd/o', and it should not be blank
+* Names should only contain letters (including accented characters), numbers, spaces, apostrophes, '@', hyphens, may include 's/o' or 'd/o', and it should not be blank.
 * Adding of duplicate candidates (candidates with the same phone number or email) are not allowed.

 Examples: